My Biggest Surprises 1

 Naturally this presupposes that trees that could grow to four miles high existed, (or do exist, somewhere).
 There’s another factoid that comes into play here: A four mile artifact, extending from the base of Shiprock, could presumably be the remnant of that fallen tree — the shape is more evidence still (recall that straightness in pure geologic formations is rare — the slight curve would be consistent with the fallen tree bending as it dehydrated).
 Presumably, this would be a different type of tree, or maybe it was a plant, just like how palms aren’t strictly trees.
 They aren’t woody, but are monocots of the family, Arecaceae, (if anyone cares), in which case the growth rings probably wouldn’t exist and our test would fail even if they were still plants, but nonetheless, the experiment should be tried, but probably won’t be.

-I never knew this until recently, but it’s undisputed that there are no complete dinosaur skeletons ever found.
+This is a recent discovery for me, but it’s undisputed that there are no complete dinosaur skeletons ever found.
 All are created with bits and pieces of other creatures’ skeletons, plastic or plaster!
 Apparently there’s a sweatshop in China that creates all these parts for museums.
 Yikes!
 What a con.
 Why are the religious types not leaping on this like poked toads?
-We already went over this on my article on Evolution, where organized religion coexists in a comfy relationship with organized science.
-Also noted previously: National Geographic was caught promoting fake dino skeletons.
-It just turns out, it’s possible they all were doing it!
+We already went over this in my article on evolution, where organized religion coexists in a comfy relationship with organized science.
+Also noted previously: National Geographic was caught making fake dino skeletons.
+Now, it turns out, it’s possible it’s all faked.

-How do the official sources play this?
-Well, there seems to be a lot of backtracking going on:
+How do the official sources handle this?
+Well, when they aren’t ignoring the facts, there seems to be a lot of backtracking going on:

 by Lin Edwards, Phys.org